c-mart/smog/readme.md

 ## How to Perform Updates
 Future database schema changes probably won't work if you're running a SQLite database.
 If you're using MySQL or PostgreSQL, update on:

-- `cd` to your outer-level smog folder and run `git pull` to update the repository
+- `cd` to your smog repository folder and run `git pull` to update the repository
-- Activate your smog virtualenv (e.g. `source /var/www/smog-venv/bin/activate`)
+- Activate your smog virtualenv, e.g.:
+- `source /var/www/smog-venv/bin/activate`)
-- Set your SMOG_CONFIG environment variable to point to your configuration file (e.g.
+- Set your SMOG_CONFIG environment variable to point to your configuration file, e.g.:
-`SMOG_CONFIG=/var/www/smog_config.py`)
+- `SMOG_CONFIG=/var/www/smog_config.py`)
-- Run `python manage.py db upgrade` to apply latest schema version to your database
+- Run the database upgrade script to apply latest schema version:
+- `python manage.py db upgrade`
-- Restart your web server: `service apache2 restart`
+- Restart your web server:
+- `service apache2 restart`

 ## Is smog right for me? / Known Issues
 smog does not yet fully protect against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 This will change when WTForms is fully integrated with the site.